Insight: Apple's grip on carriers, suppliers loosens

 "The more operating systems we have to compete in this area the better the competition," he told Reuters.

-Verizon Communications Inc (VZ.N) is the majority owner of Verizon Wireless, the biggest U.S. mobile provider.
+Verizon Communications Inc is the majority owner of Verizon Wireless, the biggest U.S. mobile provider.

 LOWER GROSS MARGINS